Linaro/lava/doc/content/user/advanced-tutorials/notifications.md

 + **verbosity** will tell the system how detailed the email notification should be.

-+ **Criteria** can be set by job status (running, complete, incomplete, canceled) and the type (regression, progression).
++ **Criteria** can be set by job state (running, complete, incomplete, canceled) and the type (regression, progression).
 There is a special status of 'finished', which will match any of (complete, incomplete, canceled).
+You could also use "all" to receive a notification for both "running" and "finished" states.

 The basic **email** template includes job details, device details and results, based on the level of **verbosity** (verbose, quiet, status-only).